Valencia Carabobo, Venezuela Travel Guide

 Includes nightclubs and some restaurants or bars that stay open late.
 Safety concerns increase after dark.

-Always use ride-sharing apps (Yummy Rides, Ridery) or pre-arranged taxis for transportation, especially at night.
+Always take a ride-sharing apps (Yummy Rides, Ridery) or pre-arranged taxis for transportation, particularly after dark.

 Avoid walking alone or in poorly lit areas.
 Travel with companions for increased security.

-Prioritize your security by staying in well-lit and populated areas, which can reduce risks.
+Prioritize your security by staying in well-lit and residential zones, which can reduce risks.

 Explore the city's after-dark scene with understanding and caution.
 Your security is a top priority.